wzhd/vosk-sys/README.md

 > git clone -b lookahead --single-branch https://github.com/alphacep/kaldi

+Note: If you run the command at a different time point, the code could be too old or too new to be compatible.
+You can `checkout` the revision the current Rust code is developed for:
+`d39d716e3429742e35dbb7bc02401f7c7b40b83e`.

 Head over to the `tools` directory: `cd kaldi/tools`, and prepare some dependencies.

 Running `make` may just work.
 Read the text file `INSTALL` for more info.